-AöW - A strong Partner for local Water Management by the Public Authorities
+AöW - A strong Partner for local Water Management in Public Hands

 German Water – High Quality and fair Prices

-The profiles, results and key performance indicators illustrates the potential and the economic efficiency of German water management.
-Around 60 % of drinking water consumers and around 90 % of wastewater disposers are communities, public companies and associations.
-It explains the fact that public water management in Germany is safe, fine and low-priced.
+The profiles, results and key performance indicators of public water operators illustrate the potential and the economic efficiency of German water management.
+The 100 % owners of around 65 % of drinking water suppliers and around 90 % of wastewater disposers are communities, public companies and associations.
+It explains the fact that public water management in Germany is safe, fine and reasonable-priced.

-Water supply and wastewater disposal are basic tasks of the public services of general interest and within the competence of the municipalities.
-These make the strategical decisions on organisational forms, participations and cooperations.
-By means of this successful management the German water management is exemplary and competitive on an international level.
+Water supply and wastewater disposal are basic tasks of public services of general interest and in Germany within the competence of the municipalities.
+This includes the strategical decisions on organisational forms, participations and cooperations.
+By means of this successful management in the German water management is exemplary and competitive on international level.
 At the same time it is in a permanent process of modernisation.
-The aim is to maintain and further develop the high standards and keep the prices stable at the same time.
-Benchmarking is thereby an important instrument by means of which potentials of improvement, that in the end benefit the citizens, can be recognised inside the companies.
+The aim is to maintain and further develop the high standards and keep prices stable.
+Benchmarking – which shows the potentials of improvement inside the operators – is thereby an important

 AöW – Our main Demands

-Wastewater disposal is in Germany an obligation of the State plus an official activity and therefore has so far been tax-exempt with respect to services of general interest.
-The consumers must be spared from increases in price of 20 % and more.
-No tax on wastewater.
+Wastewater disposal is in Germany subject to the exercise of public authority and therefore has so far been VAT tax-exempted with respect to services of general interest.
+No VAT tax on wastewater.

-Cooperations of public companies must be faciliated and should not be limited.
-There is no possibility of choice of service providers for direct consumers of drinking water and ‘producers’ of wastewater.
+Cooperations of public companies must be facilitated and should not be limited.
+For consumers there is no possibility of choice of service providers of drinking water and ‘producers’ of wastewater.
 Privatisation would replace a public monopoly by a private monopoly.
 Private monopolies should be rejected.
-The access to water and the ecological, responsible handling of wastewater up to the recirculation in the hydrological cycle must remain the citizens concern, embedded in the further tasks of the municipal services of general interest.
+The access to water and the ecological, responsible handling of wastewater up to the recirculation in the hydrological cycle must remain in public concern, embedded in the further tasks of the municipal services of general interest.

 (Fotoquelle Banner: Andre N. / pixelio.de)